wenewzhang/mixin_labs-php-bot/README3.md

 Now you need to keep the account information and secure.

 ### Create Bitcoin wallet
-The wallet of Bitcoin is not generated automatically at same time when we create Mixin Network account.
+The Bitcoin  wallet is not generated automatically at same time when we create Mixin Network account.
 We need to create one by read Bitcoin asset once.
 ```php
 $asset_infoNew = $mixinSdkNew->Wallet()->readAsset("c6d0c728-2624-429b-8e0d-d9d19b6592fa");
 echo "BitCoin wallet address is :".$asset_infoNew["public_key"];